graham-thomas/zymo-te/bonus-analysis-phylogeny/README.md

-# A simple phylogeny project using ACE1 as example
+# A simple phylogeny project using *ACE1* as an example

 Further demonstration of capability of evolutionary analysis.